 Mesa Private -- Like the Lower Level Private but higher elevation, pictured below.
 It is quite a hike/drive upward.
 I have a couple of people who added to the group late and could not stay on the lower level.
 This was the next option.
 Nice rooms, but inconvenient access--a car is recommended.

 The Cedar Private Bath Main Ranch Level: This house has 2 bedrooms with 2 twins each, 2 baths and a small community area.
 Perfect for 4.
 It's between the dining room and office.
 The rooms rent out as locked-off separate bedroom units.
 This is a great set-up if you have 3 or 4 in your group.
 I always have this reserved for us.
 It's a few steps further away, but very private.
 (See bleow)

 Main Level Corral Dorms: These are cheaper than the private baths.
 They are some of the oldest rooms on the Ranch.
 The community showers and toilets are a few doors down (you must walk outside to get there).
 The Main Level Corral Dorms are the least convenient rooming for our New Arts Building where we spend the day and the dining hall.
-If you don't mind a walk and want to save money on your week, this might be an option!
-NOTE there are no locks on the doors for the rooms.
+If you don't mind a walk and want to save money on your week, this might be an option.
 For what it's worth, I do not recommend these rooms.
 (See below).

 The block of rooms reserved for Darla's Art Workshop/Retreat are Lower Level Private.
 Should you prefer a different option on your room, arrangements let Darla know early as they are not generally in the held block of rooms.